 Well, I did the outing with him early last week (about 10 days ago).
 And then had no nights to test it myself here in Ottawa.
-I took the scope with me to the Kawarthas last weekend, and had no chance to use it.
+I took the scope with me to the Kawarthas last weekend and had no chance to use it.
 This week has not been too kind.
 Until tonight.

 Tonight I tested it all myself.
 My setup.
 My alignment.
 My test.
 All me.

-In one of my posts that I mentioned earlier (Attempt #0 of 5 to save my hobby), I created a full formal test for myself.
+In one of the posts that I mentioned earlier (Attempt #0 of 5 to save my hobby), I created a full formal test for myself.
 Evaluation criteria that if and when I had a new approach, I would try and find a set list of options, award points for various areas, and total up my score.
 If I got a decent score on five test nights, I would stick with the hobby.
 If I didn’t, I’d quit.